itsharryshelton/BulkPortScanner/README.md

 ## 👾 Why Bulk Port Scanner?

-Requires only NMap to be installed, doesn't send results or information anywhere.

-Fully private.
+Fast Simple Scanner - Fully private.
 Always.

+Source Code is uploaded so feel free review and make changes to suit how you require it.

 <a href="https://github.com/itsharryshelton/BulkPortScanner/releases">Download the Latest Version Here</a>